When we hear from you and all students in our community, that you're scared of the MCAT coming up, we completely get it.

 Speak to yourself as if you’re your best friend.
 Confident people speak to themselves all the time in positive ways.
 Remind yourself of all your past accomplishments.
 Do whatever it takes to feel that feeling of trust in yourself.
 The feeling that no matter what happens, you’re going to be OK.
 Think back to how far you’ve come – just the fact that you’re in this position to write the MCAT shows intelligence, determination, and lots of promise on your part.

-And I hate to say this since MCAT Mastery stands for your MCAT success, but you need to realize that even if you don’t achieve the score you’re aiming for, it’s still going to be OK.
+Once again, you need to realize that even if you don’t achieve the score you’re aiming for, it’s still going to be OK.
 You’ll learn, you’ll grow, and you can take the exam again – it’s not the end all be all.

 Maybe you’re bummed about going through your first, second, or third practice test and not seeing the results you hope for.
 You need to realize that slow and steady improvement leads to MCAT success.